radext-wg/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 --- abstract

-This document gives implementation and operational considerations for using TLS-PSK with RADIUS/TLS (RFC6614) and RADIUS/DTLS (RFC7360).
-The purpose of the document is to help smooth the operational transition from the use of the insecure RADIUS/UDP to the use of the much more secure RADIUS/TLS.
+This document provides implementation and operational considerations for using TLS-PSK with RADIUS/TLS (RFC6614) and RADIUS/DTLS (RFC7360).
+The purpose of the document is to help smooth the operational transition from the use of the RADIUS/UDP to RADIUS/TLS.

 --- middle